VezertVezert

 This process turns assumptions into measurable insights.

-As part of a structured, ongoing website optimization strategy, testing becomes a regular discipline rather than an occasional experiment.
+As part of a structured, ongoing optimization strategy, testing becomes a regular discipline rather than an occasional experiment.

 UX Refinement for Higher Conversions